-1967-77 Since the Senior Loan Officer Opinion Survey was initiated, the 1967-77 period has been the only extended period during which consistent questions about standards for and willingness to make business loans were asked.
+Since the Senior Loan Officer Opinion Survey was begun, the 1967-1977 period is the only extended period during which consistent questions about standards for and willingness to make business loans were asked.
 Chart 2 summarizes the responses to these two questions, neither of which is identical in wording to those asked recently.
 The solid line represents the responses of loan officers when asked how their banks had changed their "standards of creditworthiness for loans to nonfinancial businesses."
-Possible answers were "much firmer policy," "moderately firmer policy," "policy essentially unchanged," "moderately easier policy" and "much easier policy."
-As in Chart 1, the line depicts the difference between the number of respondents reporting "much firmer policy" or "moderately firmer policy" and those reporting "moderately easier policy" or "much easier policy," as a percentage of all
+Possible answers were

+"much firmer policy," "moderately firmer policy," "policy essentially unchanged," "moderately easier policy" and "much easier policy."
+As in Chart 1, the line depicts the difference between the number of respondents reporting "much firmer policy" or "moderately firmer policy" and those reporting "moderately easier policy" or "much easier policy," as a percentage of all respondents.
+An average of 18 percent more respondents reported firmer standards than reported easier ones over the 1967-1977 period.
+7